Identification in discrete choice models with imperfect information: Empirical application

-To limit the impact of Scottish and Welsh independentist fronts on our results, we focus on the respondents who reside in England.
-In order for the assumption that voters vote ideologically to be well suited for these data, we delete the individuals who have declared to have voted tactically ($2.16\%$ of the respondents).
-We consider the answers of respondents on which party they have voted for among the Conservative Party, Labour Party, Liberal Democrats, United Kingdom Independence Party (UKIP), Green Party, and none.\footnote{The original questionnaire includes among the possible answers also the Scottish National Party (i.e, the Scottish nationalist social-democratic party in Scotland), Plaid Cymru (i.e., the Welsh nationalist social-democratic party in Wales), other unspecified minor parties, and ``Refused to declare''.
-None of the respondents who reside in England have voted for the Scottish National Party.
-Only one of the respondents who reside in England has voted for Plaid Cymru. $4$ respondents who reside in England have voted for other unspecified minor parties.
-Lastly, $3.52\%$ of the respondents who reside in England have refused to declare who they have voted for.
-We have dropped all these observations. } Further, we collect in $W_i$ some demographic characteristics of respondents.
-In particular, we focus on gender, socio-economic class, and total income before tax.
-Also, we consider the positions of respondents on four dimensions: EU integration, taxation and social care, income inequality, and left-right political orientation.
-EU integration, taxation and social care, and income inequality refer to some of the most publicised policy issues on which the election has been contested.
-Although the left-right political orientation is not a policy issue per se, it captures the traditional ideological contrast between the left which seeks social justice through redistributive social and economic policies, and the right which defends private property and capitalism.
-More precisely, we select the answers of the respondents to the following questions (summarised with respect to the original version, for brevity): \begin{enumerate}[1.] \item\text{}[EU integration]: On a scale from $0$ to $10$, do you think that Britain should do all it can to unite fully with the European Union ($0$), or do all it can to protect its independence from the European Union ($10$)? \item\text{}[Taxation and social care]: On a scale from $0$ to $10$, do you think that government should cut taxes a lot and spend much less on health and social services ($0$), or that government should raise taxes a lot and spend much more on health and social services ($10$)? \item\text{}[Income inequality]: On a scale from $0$ to $10$, do you think that government should make much greater efforts to make people's incomes more equal ($0$), or that government should be much less concerned about how equal people's incomes are ($10$)? \item\text{}[Left-right political orientation] Where would you place yourself on a scale from $0$ to $10$ where $0$ denotes left political attitudes and $10$ denotes right political attitudes? \end{enumerate} Along the notation of (\MYref{appl}), $Z_i$ is a $4\times 1$ vector listing the position of DM $i$ on dimensions 1-4.
-The survey also asks respondents to state the positions of the parties on dimensions 1-4.
-Following the literature (for example, \hyperlink{Alvarez1995}{Alvarez and Nagler, 1995}; \hyperlink{Alvarez1998}{1998}; \hyperlink{Alvarez2000}{2000}; \hyperlink{Alvarez2000_2}{Alvarez, Nagler, and Bowler, 2000}), we set party $y$'s position on dimensions 1-4 equal to the median placement of the party on each dimension across the sample.\footnote{Voters in the sample substantially agree about the positions of the parties on dimensions 1-4.} Hence, $Z_y$ is a $4\times 1$ vector containing such median values.
+We collect in $Z_{iy}$ the distances between DM $i$'s position and party $y$'s position on four dimensions: EU integration, taxation and social care, income inequality, and left-right political orientation.
+More precisely, we select the answers of the respondents to the following questions (summarised with respect to the original version, for brevity): \begin{enumerate}[1.] \item\text{}[EU integration]: On a scale from $0$ to $10$, do you think that Britain should do all it can to unite fully with the European Union ($0$), or do all it can to protect its independence from the European Union ($10$)?
+Also provide the positions of the parties on the same scale. \item\text{}[Taxation and social care]: On a scale from $0$ to $10$, do you think that government should cut taxes a lot and spend much less on health and social services ($0$), or that government should raise taxes a lot and spend much more on health and social services ($10$)?
+Also provide the positions of the parties on the same scale. \item\text{}[Income inequality]: On a scale from $0$ to $10$, do you think that government should make much greater efforts to make people's incomes more equal ($0$), or that government should be much less concerned about how equal people's incomes are ($10$)?
+Also provide the positions of the parties on the same scale. \item\text{}[Left-right political orientation] Where would you place yourself on a scale from $0$ to $10$ where $0$ denotes left political attitudes and $10$ denotes right political attitudes?
+Also provide the positions of the parties on the same scale. \end{enumerate} Following the literature (\hyperlink{Alvarez1995}{Alvarez and Nagler, 1995}; \hyperlink{Alvarez1998}{1998}; \hyperlink{Alvarez2000}{2000}; \hyperlink{Alvarez2000_2}{Alvarez, Nagler, and Bowler, 2000}), we set party $y$'s position on dimensions 1-4 equal to the median placement of the party on each dimension across the sample, although as noticed above there is substantial alignment among the respondents' answers.